5 Gamification examples that make Nike Run Club a top running app

 To build on those motivations, Nike uses gamification in a variety of ways.
 Here are 5 gamification examples from their Run Club app:

-Studies show that when well-implemented gamification helps induce positive behavior change.
+In addition, Nike Run Club has figured out the best plan for behavior change.
+Studies show that when well-implemented gamification helps induce positive behavior.
 The app’s design is a lesson in how gamification can help your application enable users to achieve their goals while maximizing your business objectives.